 Businesses need to ensure a safe and well-structured environment for their staff and customers.
-Please see below to access the latest Covid-19 Secure Government guidance links, which work alongside current health and safety rules:
+Covid Marshals will continue to visit businesses to provide support and guidance.

 - Guidance for people who work in or run restaurants offering takeaway or delivery services – HERE

-- Create a coronavirus NHS QR code for your business: www.gov.uk/create-coronavirus-qr-poster
+- Create a coronavirus NHS QR code for your business

 Please check the grant summary table HERE.